 A couple of years ago, Blockchain was moving out its legs and presenting itself as the backbone of cryptocurrencies like Bitcoin.
 During those days it was hard to imagine how influential and revolutionary it would become in the coming years.
 Today, most industries are looking forward to adopting this technology, including healthcare, fintech, automotive, etc.

 Further, the next hype around the blockchain is the use of smart contracts and the opportunities they offer to deal-makers.
 As for now, blockchain-based Smart Contracts aren't only about digital transactions- you can even buy, sell, and exchange any tangible and intangible assets.

 Meanwhile, the potential of blockchain-based smart contracts in the banking sector is quite significant.
-And thus, an acute question is the following- how to use Smart Contracts in banking and develop a transparent and efficient blockchain
+And thus, an acute question is the following- how to use Smart Contracts in banking and develop a transparent and efficient blockchain-based banking system?

 As we have discussed a little bit about why traditional contracts don't seem to be a viable option in banking, now we will be focusing on how Smart Contracts in banking can be used to streamline and strengthen the sector's drawbacks.

-A few banking startups have already made their way in the market.
+A few banking startups have already made their way into the market.
 One of them is Polybius.
-It’s a digital bank that runs on the ethereum-based blockchain solution.
+It's a digital bank that runs on the Ethereum-based blockchain solution.
 They were able to gain some growth due to their ICO campaign.
 Supported by Ambisafe Software, their ICO campaign was quite successful- surprisingly, they had collected BTC 12, 380 (approx. $31,00,000).

-Indeed, we can expect a shift towards blockchain and smart contracts in baning.
-It’s likely that global banks would resort to paper contracts but gradually incline towards cryptocurrency solutions and Smart Contracts.
+Indeed, we can expect a shift towards blockchain and smart contracts in banking.
+It's likely that global banks would resort to paper contracts but gradually incline towards cryptocurrency solutions and Smart Contracts.